Connecting Hasura to a Google Cloud SQL Postgres Database

-This guide explains how to connect a new or existing GCP Postgres database to a Hasura instance, either on Hasura Cloud or via one of our self-hosted solutions.
-If you're exploring GCP Postgres and are interested in migrating an existing Postgres database - such as from Heroku - check out their docs before continuing below.
+This guide explains how to connect a new or existing Google Cloud SQL Postgres database to a Hasura instance, either on Hasura Cloud or via one of our self-hosted solutions.
+If you're exploring Google Cloud SQL Postgres and are interested in migrating an existing Postgres database - such as from Heroku - check out their docs before continuing below.

 If you plan on using Hasura Cloud, which we recommend, follow steps 1 and 2 below.
 If you're self-hosting a Hasura instance and already have a project running, skip to step 3.

 Step 1: Sign up or log in to Hasura Cloud

 Navigate to Hasura Cloud and sign up or log in.

 Step 2: Create a Hasura Cloud project

 On the Hasura Cloud dashboard, create a new project:

 After the project is initialized successfully, click on

 Launch Console to open the Hasura Console in your browser.

 Connect Existing Database.
 Hasura will prompt you for a